What is Pilates?

 We offer one to one Pilates sessions for our patients here that focuses on posture, alignment and core strength.
 Typically, long term injuries are best treated with a combination of Osteopathy and one to one Pilates sessions.
 This lets the Osteopath to closely assess you and develop a Rehabilitation Pilates programme best matched for your individual needs.

-Usha Balasingam who trained with APPI (Australian Physiotherapy and Pilates Institute in London) to teach Matwork Pilates brings years of experience to help her patients achieve their fitness goals after their osteopathy and acupuncture treatments.
+Usha Balasingam who trained with APPI (Australian Physiotherapy and Pilates Institute in London) to teach Matwork Pilates brings years of experience to help her patients jn Ashford and Dover to achieve their fitness goals after their osteopathy and acupuncture treatments.

 If you want to find out more, we will be happy to talk to you about how Pilates can help you achieve your goals.